Starfleet/Journal-Recommender-Systems-Experimental-results/README.md

 This repo contains all the experimental data for the article:

-Assessing recommender systems' recommendations on the best journals for submitting research paper
+Do Journal Recommender Systems really support the process of selecting the best journal for submitting a research article?

 by Blanca Miranda-Valencia and Salvador Godoy-Calderon